Complicated (Nivea album)

 Complicated is the second studio album by American singer Nivea, released in the United States on May 3, 2005 on Jive Records.
 It was primarily produced by her then-husband The-Dream, with additional production from Lil Jon, R. Kelly, Bryan Michael Cox and Jermaine Dupri.
 The album peaked at No. 37 on the US Billboard 200 album charts and peaked at No. 9 on the R&B chart.
-Complicated was critically acclaimed, but failed to receive major commercial success, eventually becoming Nivea's lowest selling album to date with just over 100,000 copies sold in the US.
+Complicated failed to receive major commercial success, eventually selling just over 100,000 copies in the US.

-"Okay", the album's lead single, was already recorded back in 2003.
-Though it was clear that the track was going to be released as a single, the record company kept it under closure to introduce the upcoming crunk&B style with newcomer Ciara and her "Goodies" track.
-No other single was released from Complicated due to a recall on the album for having a content-protector and some discs would not play, so Nivea decided to leave Jive Records not long after the album's release.

 Singles

 "Okay", the album's lead single, was already recorded back in 2003.
 Though it was clear that the track was going to be released as a single, the record company kept it under closure to introduce the upcoming crunk&B style with newcomer Ciara and her "Goodies" track.
-The single became a hit, peaking at No. 14 on R&B and No. 40 on Billboard's Hot 100.
+The single became a hit, peaking at No. 40 on the Billboard Hot 100 and No. 14 on Hot R&B/Hip-Hop Songs.

 A second single, "Parking Lot" was released shortly before she got pregnant with her first child.
 Jive Records subsequently dropped promotion for the project, although she appeared on Soul Train the following year and performed "Complicated" which was originally planned to be the third single.
 After her departure from the label, she gave birth to her twins in April.

 Critical reception

 AllMusic's Andy Kellman was not impressed with Complicated.
 He wrote that the album "contains a couple should-be successful singles, but it's far too patchy to be considered better than the debut.
 More sexually upfront and as sweet-voiced as ever, Nivea still needs more than a couple hot producers and guest MCs to truly stick out."
+Tom Doggett from Rap Reviews felt that "from start to finish, there is nothing terribly notable about Complicated [...]
+From here to the end, there are no great songs and only a couple of good ones.
+One of the biggest problems is that every song fits the blueprint for what one might expect from Nivea, with smooth and slightly edgy poppy rap production and vocals that never surprise."

+Vibe critic Angie Romero found that the album saw Nivea falling "back on the usual tricks of the trade: cameos by Lil Jon and YoungBloodZ on "Okay"; a familiar sample on "I Can't Mess With You" (which borrows from Mary J. Blige's "Everything"); and a racier image.
+Although this shorty's soprano sounds older, raspier, and sexier, raunchy tracks like "Quickie" and "Gangsta Girl" (where R. Kelly re-enacts his tired flamenco bit), come up short."